5 Frustrations to Watch Out For When Self Publishing Your First Book

 Before I even thought of writing I read as much as possible.
-I asked myself, "How should I start?
+I asked myself questions such as, "How should I start?
 Where are the correct places to look for information?
 Is the information I'm reading up to date?
-Is this any useful?"
+Is this useful?"

 Now what is so frustrating you may ask?

 For me, reading felt like I was wasting time.
 Time I could have spent working on my book.
 Like I said before, I only had some understanding of the basics even after what felt like an eternity of reading.